idoc-bioinfo/br_stat_profiler/README.md

   -e <int between 1 and 10 [4]>, --min_err_observed <int between 1 and 10 [4]>
                         Minimal Number of Errornous Observations for profiling (default=100) -sb <int between 1 and 10 [4]>, --scr_bin_count <int between 1 and 10 [4]>
-                        # of bins of do divide the QualityScore values (The profiler further averages the QError rate in each
+                        # of bins of do divide the QualityScore values (The profiler further averages
-                        bin). (default=4)
-  -cb <int between 1 and 15 [10]>, --cyc_bin_count <int between 1 and 15 [10]>
+                        the QError rate in each bin). (default=4) -cb <int between 1 and 15 [10]>, --cyc_bin_count <int between 1 and 15 [10]>
                         The # of bins to divide reading cycle covariate.
 That way reads are cut into equal fragments thus QEerror is averaged for each fragment. (default=10) -mic <int [1]>, --min_cyc <int [1]>
                         In cycles profiling, first position along the read.
-Irrelevant for context profiling. (default=1) -mxc <int [150]>, --max_cyc <int [150]>
+Irrelevant for context profiling. (default=1)
+  -mxc <int [150]>, --max_cyc <int [150]>
                         In cycles profiling, last position in the read.
+Irrelevant for context profiling. (default=150)
+  -kN, --keep_nan_value
+                        Keep missing/cutoffed values as NaN (0 by default or use --nan to set otherwise) (default=False)
-Irrelevant for context profiling. (default=150) -nan <float [0]>, --nan_rep <float [0]>
+  -nan <float [0]>, --nan_rep <float [0]>
-                        NaN representation for missing/cutoffed values, may be removed/imputed downstream (default=0) -kN, --keep_nan_value
+                        NaN representation for missing/cutoffed values, may be removed/imputed downstream (default=0)
+  -sym, --qerr_cutoff_both_sides
+                        Symmetrical qerr cutoff.
+For example, for cutoff=3, QErrors below 3 and above -3 are cut (default=False)
-                        Keep missing/cutoffed values as NaN (0 by default or use --nan to set otherwise) (default=False) -nZ, --no_zscore      Omit ZScoring in the final profile (default=False) -ct <choices [cntxt]>, --cov_type <choices [cntxt]>
+  -nZ, --no_zscore      Omit ZScoring in the final profile (default=False) -ct <choices [cntxt]>, --cov_type <choices [cntxt]>
                         Covariats type to profile QErrors.
-Profiling may take either the QErrors context or cycle or both (context + cycle). options=['cntxt', 'cyc', 'cntxt_cyc'], (default=cntxt) -co <float [2]>, --qerr_cutoff <float [2]>
+Profiling may take either the QErrors context or cycle or both (context + cycle). options=['cntxt', 'cyc', 'cntxt_cyc'], (default=cntxt)
+  -co <float [2]>, --qerr_cutoff <float [2]>
                         Cutoff for Qerror (for removal of an hypothetical noise) (default=2) -nW, --no_wobble      Do not calculate statistics for k-mers with wobble position (N) (default=False) -wN <int [2]>, --max_wob_N_occ <int [2]>
-                        Maximal occurence of wobble positions N in the k-mers statistic calculation (default=2) -wRY <int [3]>, --max_wob_R_Y_occ <int [3]>
+                        Maximal occurence of wobble positions N in the k-mers statistic calculation (default=2)
+  -wRY <int [3]>, --max_wob_R_Y_occ <int [3]>
-                        Maximal occurence of wobble positions R (Purins) and Y (Pyrmidins) in the k-mers statistic calculation (default=3)
-  -nL, --no_log         Without log file (default=False)
+                        Maximal occurence of wobble positions R (Purins) and Y (Pyrmidins) in the k-mers statistic calculation (default=3) -nL, --no_log         Without log file (default=False) -xRG, --extract_read_group
-  -xRG, --extract_read_group
-                        Without log file (default=False)
+                        Extract read group name - First token from a ":" delimited ReadGroup String (default=False)
 ```

 ### **Input**